 We strongly encourage members to make their own backups.
 However, sometimes that just doesn't work out, and people need to know what we can help them recover.

-2. We will invest the time to determine what can likely be recovered and how much it will cost to do so.
-(There is a fee for this unless you have a subscription membership.)
+We will invest the time to determine what can likely be recovered and how much it will cost to do so.
+There is a fee for us to produce this estimate unless you have a subscription membership.

 In short, this means that the issue you reported did not meet the definition of a system problem.